DiagoM11/Digital-Portfolio/README.md

 ### Evidence
 - ![Career Counselling Quiz Result](career_counselling_result.png)
-- Quiz Questions:
-  - What is the purpose of setting goals in career counselling?
-  - What should be the outcome of effective career counselling?
-  - What's the primary goal of career development?
-  - Concept of career planning
-  - Example of a hard skill

 ### Reflection (STAR Technique)
 **Situation:**
-As part of the training, I completed a module on career counselling that included a short quiz.
+As part of the training, I completed the learning material on career counselling, which included a short quiz.

 **Task:**
 To understand how to set career goals, define career planning, and differentiate between types of skills.